airswap/developers/docs/widget/trader.md

 ```
 ![Taker View](../assets/widget/taker-view.png)
 \
-If you have the full signed order details stored in IPFS (Inter Planetary File System), you can just use the IPFS hash instead.
+If you have the full signed order details stored in [IPFS](https://ipfs.io), you can use the IPFS hash instead.
 ```js
 window.AirSwapTrader.render(
   {